aliss/aliss.js/README.md

 <div id="aliss-target"></div>
 ```

-4. Put this at the bottom of the page with the new element
+4. Put this at the footer of the page with the new element

 ```
 <script>
 window.aliss = new ALISS('#aliss-target',{});
 </script>
 ```

+## Install with Wordpress

+1. Install the ["Insert Headers and Footers"](https://wordpress.org/plugins/insert-headers-and-footers/) wordpress plugin, or similar plugin which allows you to insert HTML `<script>` tags.

+2. Upon activation, visit the `Settings » Insert Headers` and Footers page.
+You will see two boxes, one for the header and the other for the footer section.

+3. Follow the (install instructions above)[#install].

 ### Options